Customize Firefox using AutoConfig

-Firefox for Enterprise Firefox for Enterprise Laas bygewerk: 41% of users voted this helpful
+Firefox for Enterprise Firefox for Enterprise Laas bygewerk: 11 hours ago

 Nog niemand het gehelp om dié artikel te vertaal nie.
 As u reeds weet hoe om vir SUMO te lokaliseer, begin nou te vertaal.
 Om eers te leer hoe om artikels vir SUMO te vertaal, begin gerus hier.